StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

 team](https://www.nemo-ocean.eu/), and funded through [Choose France for Science](https://www.enseignementsup-recherche.gouv.fr/en/understanding-french-ocean-stephen-griffies-101051).
-I will use this opportunity to pursue a suite of questions related to theoretical ocean physics and mathematics.
+I am using this time to pursue a suite of questions related to theoretical ocean physics and mathematics (see below).
 LOCEAN has a vibrant group of theoretical, numerical, and observational ocean and climate physicists, biogeochemists, and engineers, along with a community of 40-50 graduate students and postdocs.
 I work within the broader NEMO community, which offers many opportunities to collaborate with a wide range of theoretical and applied ocean scientists.
-The lab is within the Sorbonne Universite and is located in the Latin Quarter of Paris, which offers a wealth of intellectual and cultural opportunities.
+The lab is within the Sorbonne Universite and is located in the Latin Quarter of Paris.

-I recently hired two postdoctoral researchers, [Oliver Street](https://oliver-street.github.io/) and [Jamie Hilditch](https://orcid.org/0000-0002-7164-9953), both of whom will start at LOCEAN in early 2027.
+I hired two postdoctoral researchers, [Oliver Street](https://oliver-street.github.io/) and [Jamie Hilditch](https://orcid.org/0000-0002-7164-9953), who start at LOCEAN in early 2027.
 I am in the process of garnering funds for a third postdoc to advance analysis methods (e.g., watermass transformation theory, coarse-graining, vorticity analysis) and subgrid parameterizations (e.g., interface between mesoscale and submesoscale parameterizations) within the NEMO community ocean model.
 This position is targeted to start in the middle of 2027.

 <!-- This is a comment and will not be displayed on the rendered webpage
 **Postdoc Application Requirements**